Volkswagen W12

-The Volkswagen W12 was a series of concept cars created by Volkswagen Passenger Cars in 1997.
-The cars have been portrayed in games, such as Gran Turismo, Asphalt 8, Asphalt 9, Project Gotham Racing 3, GTI Racing, World Racing 2 and the Test Drive series.
-The W12 Nardò also featured in a 2013 April Fools joke as the new Volkswagen LeVanto.
+The Volkswagen W12 was a series of concept cars created by Volkswagen Passenger Cars from 1997 to 2001.

 Initial conception

 At the request of then Volkswagen Group CEO Ferdinand Piech, Giorgetto Giugiaro and his Italdesign team was tasked to design a Volkswagen sports car, with instructions that it had to accommodate a 12-cylinder engine in a W configuration, be mid-engined, and also be able to be configured with Volkswagen's Syncro all-wheel drive system.